The legal position: no diagnosis required

 Specialist assessments outside NHS

 Private OT, SALT, EP, or paediatric assessment.
-Often more accessible than NHS routes and accepted by LA and Tribunal.
+Often more accessible than NHS routes and accepted by local authority and Tribunal.

 Observation by experienced staff